 This gene is a member of the receptors of complement activation (RCA) family and is located in the 'cluster RCA' region of chromosome 1.
+The genome is polymorphic at this locus with allele-specific splice variants encoding different isoforms, based on the presence/absence of long homologous repeats (LHRs).
 The gene encodes a monomeric single-pass type I membrane glycoprotein found on erythrocytes, leukocytes, glomerular podocytes, and splenic follicular dendritic cells.
 The Knops blood group system is a system of antigens located on this protein.
 The protein mediates cellular binding to particles and immune complexes that have activated complement.
-Decreases in expression of this protein and/or mutations in its gene have been associated with gallbladder carcinomas, mesangiocapillary glomerulonephritis, systemic lupus erythematosus and sarcoidosis.
-Mutations in this gene have also been associated with a reduction in Plasmodium falciparum rosetting, conferring protection against severe malaria.
-Alternate allele-specific splice variants, encoding different isoforms, have been characterized.
-Additional allele specific isoforms, including a secreted form, have been described but have not been fully characterized. [provided by RefSeq, Jul 2008]
+Decreases in expression of this protein and/or mutations in this gene have been associated with gallbladder carcinomas, mesangiocapillary glomerulonephritis, systemic lupus erythematosus, sarcoidosis and Alzheimer's disease.
+Mutations in this gene have also been associated with a reduction in Plasmodium falciparum rosetting, conferring protection against severe malaria. [provided by RefSeq, May 2020]

 GeneCards Summary for CR1 Gene

 CR1 (Complement C3b/C4b Receptor 1 (Knops Blood Group)) is a Protein Coding gene.
 Diseases associated with CR1 include Malaria and Plasmodium Falciparum Malaria.
 Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
 Gene Ontology (GO) annotations related to this gene include complement component C3b binding and complement component C4b receptor activity.
 An important paralog of this gene is CR1L.